Ivar of Limerick: Economics and the city-state

 Reconstruction of a Norse boathouse.
 These were typically constructed on land, not over any water, at this time, the ships hauled into them.
 Limerick would have featured hundreds for various craft.

 The sources have recently been reexamined by the scholar Mary Valante, who has taken an economic approach.
 Accepting Mac Airt's translation of súaitrech not as soldiers but officials, she interprets this as Ivar and Norse Limerick's dominance of international trade within its region, sphere of influence, or "periphery" in Ireland.
 She notes that the poll tax described in the Cogad "is very similar to that listed in the Book of Rights and the Book of the Uí Maine from Dublin [sic]", referring to that collected for the Kings of Dublin, and furthermore finds a possible reference to Norse Limerick's royal "officials" in two versions of the Book of Rights itself.
 However, whether this tribute from Limerick's hinterland (as with Dublin's) was extracted in "a sort of protectionism racket, or as tolls on trade, or as something else entirely is unclear."
 In any case the Norse economy in Munster, judging from silver finds, appears to have operated somewhat differently from that of the Dublin region.
-Trade with France, and from there southern Europe and the Mediterranean, can be assumed, but that with elsewhere in the Anglo-Celtic Isles and the wider Norse world may have been more limited by Limerick's location.
+Trade with France, and from there southern Europe and the Mediterranean, can be assumed, but that with elsewhere in the British Isles and the wider Norse world may have been more limited by Limerick's location.

 Poul Holm has recently argued that Norse Dublin, Limerick, and Waterford, can all three be classed as genuine city-states as such an entity is defined by Mogens Herman Hansen and the Copenhagen Polis Centre.
 However only Dublin and Limerick can be considered major "central places" and all the remaining Norse settlements and bases were related to one or the other of these two.
 Limerick had streets in Ivar's time, as reported in the Cogad when Mathgamain and the Dál gCais storm the great fortress or dún following their victory at Sulcoit.

-Scattery Island, or Inis Cathaig, is believed to have been a part of the kingdom of Limerick.
+Inis Cathaigh is believed to have been a part of the kingdom of Limerick.
 Its Norse name has been suggested by Donnchadh Ó Corráin to be composed of the elements skattar + øy to mean "tribute island".
 Ivar is reported here twice in the annals, for which read below.